If you are symptomatic, get tested for COVID-19 immediately.

 - Health care workers caring for certain immunocompromised patients.

-- Teachers and staff in elementary and high schools, ahead of and during the school year.
+- Teachers and staff in elementary and high schools throughout the school year.

 Your local public health official may also advise you to be tested if you have been identified as being at risk following contact with someone known or suspected of having COVID-19, or if you have been identified as being at high risk due to the active spread of COVID-19 in your workplace or community.
 Public health will contact you if you need to be tested under these circumstances.